 Health Risks of Bed Bugs on Babies and Toddlers

-As a parent or caregiver, you want nothing more than protect your precious child’s safety.
+As a parent or caregiver, you want nothing more than protecting your precious child’s safety.
 But when a home, apartment, or hotel is infested by bed bugs, there can be serious health risks.
-While people of all ages are susceptible to illness and/or infection caused by bed bug bites, infants and toddlers are at an elevated risk – especially when powerful pesticides are used in the home.
+While people of all ages are susceptible to illness and/or infection caused by bed bug bites, infants and toddlers are at elevated risk — especially when powerful pesticides are used in the home.

 CDC Posts Pesticide Warning Notice